 - Battery L: New Creek, (West) Virginia, with two 12-pdr Napoleons and four 3.80-inch James Rifles.
 Captain John Rourke commanded this battery, assigned to First Division, Eighth Corps.

 - Battery M: Reporting at Chattanooga, Tennessee (reflecting location when the return was received in February 1864) with two 12-pdr Napoleons and four 3-inch Ordnance Rifles.
 The battery was posted to Franklin, Tennessee during the winter of 1863.
-Captain George W. Spencer commanded.
+Lieutenant George W. Spencer commanded.

 The guns of the 1st Illinois Artillery would make an impact later in the spring and summer months during the Vicksburg Campaign.
 So what ammunition did they report on hand?
 Starting with the smoothbores: